flhansen/application-manager-login-service-golang/README.md

 ## Run the tests
-It is important, that the test **do not** run in parallel, because they could interfere each other while executing queries in the database.
+It is important, that the test **do not** run in parallel, because they could interfere with each other while executing queries on the database.

     go test -p 1 ./src/...